Manual entry of contributions¶

 - Go to the menu and click Administer > Customize Data and Screens > Profiles, then click on Reserved Profiles tab.
 Click on Fields next to called New Individual, New Household, or New Organization.

 - You can then add, edit or rearrange the fields as you want to see them in the batch entry input grid.
-To find out more about how to use profiles, see the chapter called “Profiles” in the “User Interface” section.
+See Profiles to learn more about profiles, generally.

 The screenshot above is CiviCRM’s default configuration of the New Individual profile, which is used when you select to create a new contact for an individual during batch entry of contributions or membership payments.